Atan-D-RP4/Final-Year-Project/version2/RUNNING_THE_PROJECT.md

 ## Research Context

-This implementation represents **Phase 3** of a larger research project on:
+This implementation represents **Phase 3 and Phase 4** of a larger research project on:
 - **Multivariate Financial Forecasting** using foundation models
 - **Zero-shot transfer learning** for financial time series
 - **Tokenization strategies** for financial data
+- **Fine-tuning adaptation** for domain-specific improvements
 - **Attribution analysis** for model interpretability

-The complete research plan includes 8 phases, with this implementation covering the core forecasting and baseline comparison functionality.
+The complete research plan includes 8 phases, with this implementation covering the core forecasting, fine-tuning, and attribution functionalities.

 ## Next Steps

-After running Phase 3, you can:
+After running Phase 3 and Phase 4, you can:
-1. Analyze the detailed results in `results/phase3/`
+1. Analyze the detailed results in `results/phase3/` and `results/phase4/`
+2. Compare zero-shot vs fine-tuned model performance
-2. Experiment with different model configurations
+3. Experiment with different model configurations and attribution methods
-3. Implement additional phases (attribution analysis, robustness testing)
+4. Implement additional phases (backtesting, robustness testing)
-4. Extend to new datasets or forecasting targets
+5. Extend to new datasets or forecasting targets
-5. Deploy the best-performing models in production
+6. Deploy the best-performing models in production

 ## Support